miguelkp/apwNodeApp/README.md

 Step 4: Run node app.js

 Step 5: type in localhost:3000 into your browser

+Step 6: NOTE: IMPORTANT
+Make sure you SIGN UP & LOG IN to view hidden pages (Game & Leaderboard)